 ●Initial diagnosis – The diagnosis of bladder cancer commonly is suggested by the presence of hematuria, which may be either gross or microscopic.
 However, hematuria is frequently seen in a wide range of benign conditions.
 The diagnosis of bladder cancer ultimately requires a histologic diagnosis, which usually comes from a biopsy that is obtained at cystoscopy.
 Cytology may provide strong evidence for the presence of malignancy, and a positive cytology should prompt further investigation.
 Urine biomarkers could have a significant role in determining which individuals require cystoscopy as well as determining those who might need evaluation of the upper urinary tract.
 (See "Malignancies of the renal pelvis and ureter" and "Etiology and evaluation of hematuria in adults" and "Clinical presentation, diagnosis, and staging of bladder cancer", section on 'Diagnostic approach'.)

 ●Surveillance – Patients who have been treated for non-muscle-invasive bladder cancer are at risk for recurrence in the bladder as well as for the development of urothelial tumors in the renal pelvis, ureter, or urethra.
 These patients thus require prolonged follow-up.
-(See "Treatment of primary non-muscle invasive urothelial bladder cancer".)
+(See "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Posttreatment surveillance'.)

 Cystoscopy is the gold standard for surveillance in patients with a history of bladder cancer.
 Because it does not detect all recurrences nor does it visualize the upper urinary tract, a biomarker test should accompany cystoscopy in order to minimize the risk of missing a high-grade tumor.
 Furthermore, cystoscopy is a minimally invasive procedure.
 Cystoscopy is easily performed in an office setting with flexible instrumentation.
 However, it can be uncomfortable and promote anxiety, which can lead to suboptimal compliance with management recommendations.
-(See "Treatment of primary non-muscle invasive urothelial bladder cancer".)
+(See "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Transurethral resection'.)